bjmoonn/bookmark/README.md

 ### Additional Features
 Since it's a bookmarking app, "Build a bookmarks / favorites system from scratch for some resource in your application.
 A user should be able to add and remove a particular resource from their bookmarks / favorites section.
 When you display the resource in the bookmarks / favorites section, display information about the resource and the date/time of when the item was bookmarked / favorited." is completed

+### Testing
+11 tests, all passing.

+### Additional notes
+- Things not covered in class:
+    - nextjs & app router (and NextRequest, the new params, etc)
+    - testing with typescript (had to get jest scripts from stackoverflow)
+    - sonner notifications (had to get sonner from npm, made the choice to use it instead of react toastify)
+    - typescript & type interfaces & etc